alunacob/hackathon-2020-binder-template/README.md

 ### Setting the conda environment and the Jupyter kernel to run the notebook

-The conda environment and associated kernel is defined in the file `environment.yml`.
+The conda environment and associated kernel is defined in the file `environment.yml` under the `.binder` folder.

 The template provides an minimum set of python modules to run the template notebook example.